 The century’s shortest lunar month takes place between the new moons of June and July 2053, a period of 29 days 6 hours and 35 minutes.
 That’s 6 hours and 9 minutes shorter than the mean.

 Incidentally, exceptionally long or short lunar months repeat in cycles of 9 years.

-Bottom line: In 2020, the shortest lunar month happens between the August 19 and September 17 new moons; and the longest one between the February 23 and March 24 new moons.
+Bottom line: In 2021, the longest lunar month happens between the April 12 and May 11 new moons, and the shortest one between the October 6 and November 4 new moons.
 See Astropixel.com’s complete list of the length of each lunar month in the 21st century.